This post may contain affiliate links. Please read my disclosure policy.

 - Bread the chicken.
 Coat a piece of chicken in the flour, then dip it in the eggs before covering it in breadcrumbs.

 - Fry the chicken.
-In the prepared pan, fry the chicken for 3-4 minutes on either side until golden brown, remove from the pan and set aside.
+In the prepared pan, fry the chicken for 3-4 minutes on both sides until golden brown, remove it from the pan, and set it aside.

 - Repeat.
 Remove any panko from the pan and repeat the breading and frying process with another piece of chicken.